Alice6006/adguard_blocklists/README.md

 I'll try to update the list as soon as the other list will be updated.

 For my list in adguard/pihole add: https://raw.githubusercontent.com/Alice6006/adguard_blocklists/main/Samsung-TV_Blocklist.txt

+If you've any extra for the blocklist that I forgot, please send me a message with the links and I'll mention you as contributer.